Migration Plan Workflow¶

 - Discover -- scan the target cluster and generate a plan

-- Apply -- provision vault policies and Kubernetes auth roles from the plan
+- Apply -- provision OpenBao policies and Kubernetes auth roles from the plan

-- Verify -- confirm that all secret values exist in vault
+- Verify -- confirm that all secret values exist in OpenBao

-The plan file travels between teams (platform, security, application owners) without requiring direct access between the vault and the Kubernetes cluster.
+The plan file travels between teams (platform, security, application owners) without requiring direct access between OpenBao and the Kubernetes cluster.
 This makes the workflow suitable for air-gapped environments and multi-cluster deployments.

 Prerequisites¶